-Shipping containers played a key role in both facilitating and maintaining trade globalization in the 1990s, by lowering transportation and communication costs and permitting, more choices for the location of manufacturing, assembly, and distribution sites throughout the world.
+The shipping container played a key role in both facilitating and maintaining trade globalization in the 1990s, by lowering transportation and communication costs and permitting, more choices for the location of manufacturing, assembly, and distribution sites throughout the world.

 A standard shipment from Hong Kong to New York, took 50 days in the 1970's, today it takes only 17 days.
 The transportation of non-bulk commodities is now dominated by the movement of containers between a wide variety of origins and destinations in world markets.